deliverydigital/delivery_digital_v2/EMAIL_SETUP.md

 ## How It Works

+### Contact Form Flow

+When a customer submits the contact form:

+1. **Multi-Step Form**: Collects customer information, project details (budget, timeline)
+2. **Confidentiality Agreement**: Generates and displays a confidentiality agreement
+3. **Download Agreement**: Customer downloads the agreement
+4. **Email to Company**: A detailed message is sent to `contact@deliverydigital.fr` with:
+   - Customer information (name, email, phone)
+   - Project subject
+   - Budget and timeline preferences
+   - Full message
+   - Submission timestamp
+5. **Confirmation Email to Customer**: Automatic confirmation with:
+   - Acknowledgment of receipt
+   - Summary of their request
+   - Expected response time (24-48 business hours)
+   - Contact information

+### Reclamation Form Flow

-When a customer submits a reclamation:
+When a customer submits a complaint:

-1. **CAPTCHA Verification**: The form validates the reCAPTCHA token to prevent spam submissions
+1. **CAPTCHA Verification**: The form validates the reCAPTCHA token to prevent spam
    - Frontend validates that CAPTCHA was completed
    - Backend verifies the token with Google's API
    - Submission is rejected if verification fails